vatshivam/Its-Ronaldo-/index.md

 ## Kick Off

 Understand and gain insights of Cristinao Ronaldo's game behaviour using data science.
 The dataset used in this project is available at [Kaggle]( https://www.kaggle.com/kerneler/starter-cristiano7-43250438-1).
+View rest of my projects [here](https://shivam360d.github.io/ShivamVats/).

 ### Data Visualizations